Turlock Dog Bite Lawyer

 - Pain and suffering damages

-I operate on a contingency basis.
-This means that you do not need to pay me unless I am able to help you claim the repayments you need for the damages you have suffered.
+We operate on a contingency basis.
+This means that you do not need to pay me unless we can help you claim the repayments you need for the damages you have suffered.

 :ms cha [cs 1153]